Plants-X-Tech/BabyBelt-Pro-V2-Beta/build_guide.md

 Link to the STL files for the printer

 >[!NOTE]
->If you are using a Revo nozzle and not the Bamboo nozzle that comes with the Fabreeko kit, then the gantry-carriage parts will be slightly different.
+>If you are using a Revo-style Hot End and not the Bamboo nozzle that comes with the Fabreeko kit, then the gantry-carriage parts will be slightly different and can be found in the "Mods" folder.
 ## Kit Parts
 This is what the box will look like when you receive it.